AllenDowney/ThinkDataStructures/day03/README.md

 Implement your queue in the `MyQueue` class.

-### Analysis

-- Use the code in the `TimeTest` to make sure your `MyStack` and `MyQueue` operations happen in constant time.
-Your time per operation for both the stack and queue should not be more than a few milliseconds.

-### Challenge Problems

-**Solve one of the following problems:**
+### Solve one of the Following

 * Modify your `MyStack` and add the following function: `public T maxElement()`.
 All operations (including `maxElement`) should still be constant time.
 Uncomment the tests in `StackTest` to test your implementation.
 * Implement the function `maxInWindows(int[] arr, int k)`, which takes in an array of ints length `n`, and returns the local maximums in each sliding window of size `k`.
 Your solution should be at worst `O(kn)`.
 It's possible to solve this problem in `O(n-k)` time.

+### Analysis

+- Use the code in the `TimeTest` to make sure your `MyStack` and `MyQueue` operations happen in constant time.
+Your time per operation for both the stack and queue should not be more than a few milliseconds.

 Note: Took David ~30 minutes to implement the Stack and the Queue, and make the Stack have a min.
 This is why I decided to make them only solve one challenge problem.